ShinobiGhost21/Akeyless-azure-lab/README.md

 A docker based Akeyless lab in Azure

 ## Pre-requsite
-* register for a free Akeyless account: console.akeyless.io
-* Active Azure AD subscription:  you will need this to create VM
+Register for a free Akeyless account: console.akeyless.io Have an active Azure AD subscription: you will need this to create VM

 ## Nice-to-have
-* SAML / OIDC auth method:  you'll use this for login to the UI and CLI access. -->  https://docs.akeyless.io/docs/saml
+SAML / OIDC auth method: you'll use this for login to the UI and CLI access. --> https://docs.akeyless.io/docs/saml
-* Azure AD auth method:  you'll use this auth method to authenticate the akeyless gateway in your Azure VM to your account --> https://docs.akeyless.io/docs/azure-ad
-* Access roles:  Authorize both the Azure AD auth method and your SAML to access items and targets in your account --> https://docs.akeyless.io/docs/rbac | https://tutorials.akeyless.io/docs/role-based-access-control-with-api-key-authentication
-* Linux or MacOS

 ## Steps
 * have your azure login info ready